fowlay/gerke-decoder/README.md

 ### WPM

-The decoder assumes that the WPM speed is 15, which implies a dot length of 1200/15 = 80 ms. If the WPM speed of the .wav file is higher or lower than 15, the -w option must be used.
+The decoder assumes by default that the WPM speed is 15, which implies a dot length of 1200/15 = 80 ms. If the WPM speed of the .wav file is higher or lower than 15, the -w option must be used.
 For example, if the speed is believed to be 22 WPM, then use

     -w 22

 A too high value of the -w option will cause the decoder to interpret many tones as dashes.
 A too low value will cause tones to be